A Digital Nomad’s Guide to Lisbon, Portugal

 Lisbon isn’t the only place that should be on your Portuguese bucket list.
 Porto, Portugal’s second city, is fast becoming a popular destination for digital nomads as well: it has a growing number of co-working spaces, small but regular meetups for nomads, and some great accommodation.

 The Portuguese islands, particularly The Azores, are worth visiting.
 Despite their distance from the mainland, flights from Lisbon and Porto are very reasonable and it’s often possible to get a return for €35-€40.
+Whatever you go, you’ll never get bored as a digital nomad in Portugal!

 Are you a Digital Nomad in Lisbon?
 Can you share any more tips?